 I’m sorry about the underarm incident.
 It’s embarrassing to think that we’d resort to cheating like that.
 And sorry that our recent cricketers show such embarrassing sportsmanship (and I originally wrote that part pre-sandpaper!!).

 Also, sorry for all those predictable sheep jokes and for trying to get you to say “fish and chips”.

 You’re allowed to step on somebody’s head if you’re trying to clear the ball out, as long as it looks accidental… but if you go past 180 degrees in certain circumstances, then that’s a penalty?
 Geometry and getting beaten up.
 It sounds ominously like school to me.

 I kid you not, for years I thought a “line out” was where the police get five suspects to stand in a row and get a witness to identify them.
 Only later did I find out that was a “line up” and that a line out was a bizarre arrangement where two grown men lift another grown man on their shoulders like you might do with your toddler.

 And we steal lots of Kiwis, and call them Australian: Phar Lap, Crowded House, Russell Crowe.
-And then we stop liking people, and call them Kiwis one more: Russell Crowe.
+And then we stop liking people, and call them Kiwis once more (Russell Crowe).